hsseung/OpticLobe.jl/README.md

 - `outmaps(paths)` - Convert connectivity matrix to spatial output maps (projective fields)

 ### Pathway Analysis (with Side Filtering)

-Functions for analyzing synaptic pathways with hemisphere-specific filtering.
-The `side` parameter restricts analysis to left or right hemisphere cells (default: "right").
+Functions for analyzing multi-step synaptic pathways with hemisphere-specific filtering.
+All functions support a `side` parameter (default: "right") to restrict analysis to cells in a specific hemisphere, which is essential for studying lateralized visual processing:

 - `tracetypes(celltypes; side="right")` - Multi-step connectivity through cell type sequence
 - `tracebacktypes(celltypes; side="right")` - Like tracetypes but with normalized connectivity